Knoero/Knoero.github.io/_pages/Courses.md

 ## Graduate in Purdue University

-Here are the courses I've taken as a graduate student in Purdue University (Aug 2020 - present).
+Here are some selected courses I've taken as a graduate student in Purdue University (Aug 2020 - present).

 - ECE 570: Artificial Intelligence (A)
 - MA 527: Advanced Mathematics for Engineers (A)